karanprasad2706/Get-A-User-Data-Using-Api/README.md

 Clear All Tasks: A button is available to clear all tasks from both the active tasks and completed tasks sections.
 LGMVIP Web Developer Internship

-Task: Intermediate Level - Task 4
+Task: Bignners Level - Task 2
 Languages: HTML, CSS, JavaScript
 IDE: Microsoft Visual Studio